Mhal007/cube-master/README.md

 ## TODO
 #### Priority level 1
+- move login button to the top bar
 - average for all in a category refreshing after each result
-- refactor generateSVGs (line and tip as single object)
+- refactor generateSVGs (line and tip as a single object)
-- save settings to local storage: grouping level, solution visiblity, algs selection
+- save settings to local storage: grouping level, solution visiblity
 - Refactor algs naming and order
 - +x/-x to average (green/red)
 - menu with buttons for: accept, +2, random new, delete